 “We stood side by side each one fightin’ for the other

 We said until we died we’d always be BLOOD BROTHERS”

-So grateful, too, that our friend and fellow Bruce ramp tramp, SH, was there with us and caught it all on video!
+So grateful, too, that our friend and fellow Bruce ramp tramp, Steve, was there with us and caught it all on video!
 He sent it to us the very next day even though he DROVE ALL NIGHT to get home to New Jersey because he knew we NEEDED IT because we still couldn’t believe it had happened.

 Mostly, I wish I could thank Bruce for being so loose and fun and engaged, and for rewarding us for our work on our sign and inviting us up there.
 I’m so thankful to him for trusting us with that moment.
 We asked for a dance with Clarence and Bruce gave us that gift, and we went for it.
 And what a holy-shit-life-is-good moment it was!!!
 BFF and I rode that high for a long time and we still do whenever we recall it.
 Not only the thrill, the fun, but also the connection, the inclusion, the trust.
 That’s one of the many awesomely special things about live Springsteen shows.
 The trust, the bond between Bruce and his audience.
 It’s like when he falls backwards into the pit and he knows we will hold him up, carry him along while he continues to sing.